 | Java | JavaEE | Spring | Hibernate | Eclipse IDE | Android |

-James is an experienced developer and has spent a majority of his career building large-scale online applications at Accenture and at several Web-centric consulting firms.
-He now specializes in training Java developers to be more productive by using the latest technologies and frameworks.
+James is an experienced Java developer and has spent a majority of his career building large-scale online applications at Accenture and at several Web-centric consulting firms.
+He now specializes in training Android developers to be more productive by using the latest frameworks and techniques.

 Rick has been a freelance software engineer since he graduated in the early 2000's.
 He has worked in the UK and America both as a freelance consultant and as a freelance developer.
 He is a very passionate and seasoned full stack developer, specializing in advanced front end user interface(UI) and user experience(UX).